 They can be added to wreaths, or displayed in clear vases, or wooden boxes and stenciled for fall.

-Gourds and Small Pumpkins
+Gourds and small pumpkins

 It seems as though the variety of gourds available each year gets bigger and better.
 A trip to one of my local garden shops had baskets and baskets of them in all shapes and colors.